15 Email Campaign Examples to Create High-Converting Campaigns

 Dollar Shave Club

 It’s offering the wayward subscriber a free month of Dollar Shave Club.
-I like the copywriting here, too: “Still on the fence about Dollar Shave Club?
+We like the copywriting here, too: “Still on the fence about Dollar Shave Club?
 That’s cool.
 While you’re thinking it over, try the Club for a month on us.”

 Very cleverly written.